 Note from Jane: This provocative guest post is by L.L.
 Barkat (@llbarkat).
-If this topic interests you, I also recommend reading my older posts, Please Don’t Blog Your Book: 4 Reasons Why and Get Started Guide: Blogging for Writers, especially if you think blogging is the right choice for you.
+If this topic interests you, I also recommend reading Please Don’t Blog Your Book: 4 Reasons Why and Get Started Guide: Blogging for Writers, especially if you think blogging is the right choice for you.
 While my views don’t mirror Barkat’s (see the comments for my take), her perspective is refreshing and helps to dispel a few platform-building myths that are pervasive in the writing community.
 Blogging is neither a requirement nor the best marketing and promotion tool for a huge swath of writers, regardless of their experience or level of accomplishment.

 I look forward to a lively debate—offer your view in the comments.
 You should also read this counterpoint from Dan Blank, 2 Strategic and Compelling Reasons to Keep Blogging—and When You Should Stop.

 The panel burst into protestations.
 Jana Riess, Lauren Winner, Cindy Crosby, and Andy Crouch were at the Calvin Festival, discussing social media in 2006, before it was a foregone conclusion that if you were an author you should have a blog.

 Andy Crouch was being a bit bald-faced in making his proclamation.
 After all, he wasn’t a blogger.
 He didn’t have much of a social media presence.
 Remember, these were the days before Twitter, super-charged Facebook, and LinkedIn.
 And forget about an author claiming to be the Mayor of the Library of Congress in a game of Foursquare.
 What’s more, nobody was going to pin Crouch’s statement on Pinterest or pheed it to Pheed.